 In addition, when the temperature setting is raised more than three degrees, the heat pump will not reach the set temperature in a quick enough time, so the auxiliary heat will kick on for assistance.

 A lot of times, it's the small things that add up.
 Who knew loose wires on the defrost control board or a faulty reversing valve could cause so much stress?
 But with heating maintenance, you can leave the frustration of high utility bills and cold nights in the past.
 During heating maintenance, an HVAC pro will inspect the condition and functionality of your heating component.
 Next, they will clean and adjust any part as needed to ensure optimal heating performance.
 Maintenance, or a tune-up, is the best way to reduce tapping into your supplemental heat.
 Even if everything seems to be running smoothly, it’s better to catch any potential problems before they turn into costly repairs.

 Feel The Warmth!

 Auxiliary heat is an important part of keeping your home warm in the winter.
 However, if it’s running for a longer time than it should, there may be a problem that needs a heat pump repair.
 We know that heating and cooling are important to you, which is why it’s so frustrating when they don't work.
 That's where we come in!
-Our team of experts can diagnose any problem quickly and efficiently as well as answer all your questions.
+Maryland's best heating repair company can diagnose any problem quickly and efficiently as well as answer all your questions.

 Give us a call or schedule online today and we can help you get your heating system up and running again in no time.
 Stay warm, everyone!